TL;DR

 The National Health Service is a cornerstone of British life, a cherished institution we turn to in our moments of need.
 Yet, the stark reality of 2025 is that this vital service is under unprecedented strain.
 The conversation is no longer just about the inconvenience of waiting for treatment; it's about a hidden, escalating price paid by millions.

 New data reveals a silent crisis unfolding within the NHS waiting lists.
-A landmark 2025 survey by HealthWatch UK has found that more than one in three people (35%) waiting for routine NHS treatment report a significant deterioration in their mental health, citing increased anxiety, stress, and feelings of hopelessness directly linked to the delay.
+A landmark 2025 survey by UK public and industry sources has found that more than one in three people (35%) waiting for routine NHS treatment report a significant deterioration in their mental health, citing increased anxiety, stress, and feelings of hopelessness directly linked to the delay.

 Furthermore, the same report highlights a crippling financial impact.
 Over a quarter (27%) of those on waiting lists have been forced to reduce their working hours or stop working altogether, leading to substantial lost income and threatening their financial security.